-The so-called 'external' identifiers are configured in the TeamCity web UI (e.g. Project ID) and must be unique within all the objects of the same type on the entire server; note that build configurations and templates share the same ID space.
+External ids are configured in the TeamCity web UI and must be unique within all the objects of the same type on the entire server; note that build configurations and templates share the same ID space.

 IDs can contain only alpha-numeric characters and underscores ("_") - maximum 80 characters - and should start with a Latin letter.

 External IDs are used: